GOAL: Generating 4D Whole-Body Motion for Hand-Object Grasping: Conclusion and Future Work

 \qheading{Social Impact:} While realistic motion generation has mostly positive use cases in VR/AR, games, and movies, with the recent advances in neural rendering and deepfakes, we see a possibility that our results could be used for full-body deepfakes.
 Being aware of this, we will make our models available only for research purposes.

 {

-\textbf{\emph{Acknowledgements:}} This research was partially supported by the International Max Planck Research School for Intelligent Systems (IMPRS-IS) and the Max Planck ETH Center for Learning Systems (CLS).
+\textbf{\emph{Acknowledgements:}} This research was partially supported by the International Max Planck Research School for Intelligent Systems (IMPRS-IS), the Max Planck ETH Center for Learning Systems (CLS), and the German Federal Ministry of Education and Research (BMBF): Tubingen AI Center, FKZ: 01IS18039B.
 We thank Tsvetelina Alexiadis for the Mechanical Turk experiments, and Taylor McConnell for the voice recordings. \\ \textbf{\emph{Disclosure:}} MJB has received research gift funds from Adobe, Intel, Nvidia, Facebook, and Amazon.
 While MJB is a part-time employee of Amazon, his research was performed solely at, and funded solely by, Max Planck.
 MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH. }

 {

 }